 is an age old tradition that is slowly growing in popularity as outdoorsman look for more adventurous hobbies to take part in.
 Fish gigging is most popular in the Ozarks

 A typical night out on the water consists of crisp cool air, bright gigging lights

 , sharp multi-pronged gigs, and (on a good night) a bunch of fish swimming under the lights.
-The most common fish that are targeted for gigging include suckers, carp, bowfin, gar, catfish (in certain states), and other non-game fish
+The most common fish that are targeted for gigging include suckers, carp, bowfin, gar, catfish (in certain states), flounder, and other non-game fish

 as noted in your local fish and game manual.

 and a flat bottom boat.
 Many states require people who fish gig on lakes to run their lights above water.
 When choosing your lights, it is crucial to have lights that can adapt to the water conditions you are gigging in.
 If you are in clear water, a cool white 6000k rated LED will work best.
 If you are in muddy or murky water, a warm white 2000k rated LED will work best.
 Whether you are unsure which conditions you will be gigging in or you are just looking for the best quality fish and flounder gigging lights to put on your boat, we recommend the Swamp Eye Light Bar

 .
 These light bars are 2 ft long and broadcast over 12,000 lumens across the water.
 You’ll be sure to illuminate the fish in your area.

 Apart from quality fish and flounder gigging lights, a strong and sharp fish gig that can take the abuse associated with gigging fish and pushing a flat bottom down the creek.
 We’ve tested several commercially available fish gigs and the vast majority of them would break off after gigging a couple fish or after pushing the boat a little ways down the river.
 There was only one fish gig that could stand the abuse of pushing a boat down the river and maintaining a sharp point to gig over 20 fish in a night.
 That was the Fish Gig